analogdevicesinc/adi_3dtof_safety_bubble_detector/README.md

 ---
 # Appendix 1:
 # Steps to run the Node on a Host machine in File-IO mode
 The Node can be run on a Host machine without the need for the actual 3DToF sensor.
-This mode is supported for users who would want to test some algorithms on the recorded video files.
+This mode is supported for users who would want to test algorithm and to tune algorithm parameters on the recorded video files.
 In this mode the *adi_3dtof_safety_bubble_detector_node* will read the video file and publish the frames as ROS topics.
 Follow the below instructions to build and run the node in File-IO mode.

-*Note:* It is assumed that the correct version of ROS is installed and configured properly, if not please install the ROS from [here](http://wiki.ros.org/noetic/Installation/Ubuntu)
+*Note:* It is assumed that the correct version of ROS is installed and configured properly, if not please install the ROS from [here](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html)

 ## Requirement on file-io input video files
 To run the *adi_3dtof_safety_bubble_detector_node* in file-io mode, the video files should be given as input.
 Please follow the below instructions to set up the input video files.
-1. Go to the installation directory of the *ADI 3DToF ADTF31xx* appliation (~/Analog Devices/ADI3DToFADTF31xx-Rel1.0.0/videos)
+1. After installing the software, go to the installation folder (~/Analog Devices/ADI3DToFSafetyBubbleDetector-Relx.x.x)
 2. Run the *get_videos.sh* script which will download the *adi_3dtof_input_video_files.zip* file in the current directory.
-3. Unzip it and copy the directory as *~/catkin_ws/src/adi_3dtof_input_video_files*.
+3. Unzip it and copy the directory as *~/ros2_ws/src/adi_3dtof_input_video_files*.
-4. Update the input file argument *arg_input_file_name_or_ros_topic_prefix_name* in the launch file *adi_3dtof_safety_bubble_detector_single_camera.launch* as per the above file path.
+4. Update the input file argument *arg_input_file_name_or_ros_topic_prefix_name* in the launch file *adi_3dtof_safety_bubble_detector_single_camera_launch.py* as per the above file path.

 ## Steps to run *adi_3dtof_safety_bubble_detector_node* node

-1. Clone the repo and checkout the corect release branch/ tag into catkin workspace directory
+1. Clone the repo and checkout the corect release branch/ tag into ros workspace directory

     ```bash
-    $ cd ~/catkin_ws/src
+    $ cd ~/ros2_ws/src
-    $ git clone https://github.com/analogdevicesinc/adi_3dtof_safety_bubble_detector.git -b v1.0.0
+    $ git clone https://github.com/analogdevicesinc/adi_3dtof_safety_bubble_detector.git -b v2.0.0
     ```
 2. Install dependencies:
     ```bash
-    $ cd ~/catkin_ws/
+    $ cd ~/ros2_ws/
     $ rosdep install --from-paths src -y --ignore-src
     ```
 3. Build the package
     ```bash
-    $ cd ~/catkin_ws/src
+    $ cd ~/ros2_ws
-    $ catkin_make -DCMAKE_BUILD_TYPE=RELEASE -DHOST_BUILD=TRUE -j2
+    $ colcon build --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=Release -DHOST_BUILD=TRUE
-    $ source devel/setup.bash
+    $ source install/setup.bash
     ```
 4. To run the *adi_3dtof_safety_bubble_detector_node* in File-IO mode, we need to make some changes in the launch file.
 Change the following parameters in launch file.